Rainydata/SentimentClassifier/README.md

 # SentimentClassifier 🚀

 Text sentiment classifier using Machine Learning with Python.
-Train a model to detect whether a text has a **positive**, **negative**, or **neutral** sentiment, ideal for sentiment analysis, reviews, or comments.
+Train a model to detect whether a text has a **positive**, **negative**, sentiment, ideal for sentiment analysis, reviews, or comments.

 ---